 A journey as spiritual as this can only have one starting point: the city of Nazareth, the childhood village of Jesus…

-This localeencompasses most of Jesus’ short life and is full of meaning for millions of Christian followers worldwide.
+Sea Of Galilee Boat Tours – This locale encompasses most of Jesus’ short life and is full of meaning for millions of Christian followers worldwide.

 There are diverse routes to follow when visiting this multifaceted city.
 We offer two main routes according to your personal preference.

-The first option is the classic Nazareth route, and the second approach is a visit which depicts life in the times of Jesus.
+The first option is the classic Nazareth route, and the second approach is a visit that depicts life in the times of Jesus.

 A good place to begin your tour of classic Nazareth is the remarkable Church of Annunciation.
 This church was built where tradition claims that arch-angel Gabriel announced the upcoming birth of Jesus to his mother, Mary.
 Here he was informing her of the role Jesus would fulfill for all humankind.